Naples is the third largest city in Italy, as well as the place I call home.

 The last stop of your day in Naples is Via Toledo.
 One of the main arteries in Naples, famous for shopping, was commissioned by Viceroy Pedro Alvarez de Toledo in 1536.
 Once pretty busy, today is a pedestrian area that intersects historic buildings, noble palaces, churches, banks and boutiques.
 The Toledo Metro has been nominated by The Daily Telegraph as the most beautiful in Europe, also confirmed by CNN.
 This station has won countless awards all over the world and deserves a visit.
 The theme is the sea, and travelers are greeted with classical music pieces, while lights and mosaics remind the waves of the sea.

 From Via Toledo the fastest way to return to the port is to cross the Galleria Umberto I again, or to cut through Via S. Giacomo (not far from the Desigual store), thus arriving directly to Piazza Municipio.

 You can find here the latest flight deals for Naples on Skyscanner!

 If you are planning a trip to Naples, consider having a romantic dinner at Capo Blu, where tradition meets art.
-Don’t forget to schedule your trip to Pompeii, too!
+Don’t forget to schedule your trip to the Amalfi Coast and to Pompeii, too!